Bash: Append to File

 echo "this is a new line" | tee -a file.txt >/dev/null

 >> operator is that

-tee allows you to append text to multiple files at once, and to write to files owned by other users in conjunction with
+tee allows you to simultaneously append text to multiple files and write to files owned by other users in conjunction with

 To append text to a file that you don’t have write permissions to, prepend